rusconi/ST7735-MoodeCoverArt/README.md

 * Album/Radio Station
 * Title

-Overlays with a Time bar, Volume bar and Play/Pause, Next and Volume icons to match the Pirate Audio buttons are optional.

 There is also an option in config.yml to not display metadata

 The script has a built in test to see if the mpd service is running.
 This should allow enough delay when